Nevada Insurance Continuing Education

 NV Division of Insurance ID: 19491

 This 8 hour class is approved by the State of Nevada.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 NV Division of Insurance ID: 19805